BennyDanielT/BennyDanielT/README.md

 - 🌱 I’m currently learning ReactJS and NodeJS
 - 👯 I’m looking to collaborate on any proof-of-concepts relevant to Automation of Boring, tedious and dreary tasks
 - 😄 Pronouns: He / Him / His
-- ⚡ Favorite Quote: "Pain is inevitable but suffering is optional" -->
+- ⚡ Favorite Quote: "Pain is inevitable but suffering is optional..."
+-->